Orbit Parametrizations for K3 Surfaces: Triply symmetric penteracts: 2 (x) 2 (x) Sym3(2)

 Another way to see that each of these pairs of lines intersect once (and do not intersect any other lines) is to view $X_{123}$ as a double cover of $\Proj(V_1^\vee) \times \Proj(V_2^\vee)$, branched along a bidegree $(4,4)$ curve.
 One computes that there are exactly six $A_2$ singularities on that curve.

 The map from $X_{1234}$ to $\Proj(V_1^\vee)$ is a genus one fibration whose discriminant as a binary form on $V_1$ has degree 24, and it factors as the cube of a degree six form times an irreducible degree six form.
-Therefore, the genus one fibration has six reducible fibers of type $\mathrm I_3$.
+Therefore, the genus one fibration has six reducible fibers of type $\mathrm I_3$ (in the sense of Kodaira \cite{kodaira1,kodaira23}).
 These reducible fibers each consist of three lines in a ``triangle''; a distinguished pair of these lines in each triangle together give us the six pairs of lines described previously.

 As a consequence, the N\'eron-Severi lattice (over $\fdbar$) has rank at least $2\cdot 6+2 = 14$.
 It is straightforward to compute the intersection numbers of all of the known divisor classes (the four line bundles from pulling back $\sO_{\Proj(V_i^\vee)}(1)$ for $1 \leq i \leq 4$ and the two distinguished lines in each of the six triangles).
 The only nonzero intersection numbers are